ccesario/monitoring/icinga2/templates/commands/vmware/README.md

 #### <a id="plugin-check-command-vmware-esx-dc-volumes"></a> vmware-esx-dc-volumes

-Check command object for the `check_vmware_esx datacenter volumes` plugin.
+Check command object for the `check_vmware_esx` plugin.
 Shows all datastore volumes info.

 Custom Attributes: